sphynkx/yurtube/README.md

-[YurTube](https://yurtube.sphynkx.org.ua/) is a self‑hosted video hosting engine written in Python and built on FastAPI, PostgreSQL, MongoDB, and ffmpeg.
+[YurTube](https://yurtube.sphynkx.org.ua/) is a self‑hosted video hosting engine written in Python and built on FastAPI, PostgreSQL, MongoDB, Redis+Celery and ffmpeg.
 UX is inspired by [Youtube service](https://www.youtube.com/) and [ClipBucket engine](https://github.com/sphynkx/clipbucket-v5), with a modular design that runs cleanly on a single host or scales out by moving services to external nodes via configuration.

 Highlights
 * Accounts and authentication: local sign‑in and SSO (Google, X)